Linda Walsh

+Biography

 Walsh was born in Bolton, England in 1958, and attended Smithills Moor Grammar School.
 She studied at the Department of Physics of the University of Manchester, gaining a Bachelor of Science degree (1979), Master of Science (1980) and PhD (1985).
 In 2013, Walsh was awarded a higher doctorate (Doctor of Science) by the Medical Faculty of Manchester University.

-Since 2000, her research has evaluated the risk of cancer and other medical conditions from exposure to ionising radiation (such as gamma-rays and X-rays), using applied statistical or quantitative methods.
-She served on the World Health Organization's expert panel that assessed radiation-related cancer risk after the nuclear accident in 2011 at the Fukushima power plant in Japan.
-She also developed epidemiological models for thyroid cancer risk associated with the 1986 accident at the Chernobyl nuclear power station.
-Other research has related to Japanese survivors of the World War II atomic bombs in the Life Span Study cohort, as well as German uranium miners at Wismut's mines.
+Since 2000, Walsh's research has evaluated the risk of cancer and other medical conditions from exposure to ionising radiation (such as gamma-rays and X-rays), using applied statistical or quantitative methods.
+She served on the World Health Organization's expert panel that assessed radiation-related cancer risk after the tsunami-caused nuclear accident in 2011 at the Fukushima power plant in Japan.

+Walsh also developed epidemiological models for thyroid cancer risk associated with the 1986 accident at the Chernobyl nuclear power station in Ukraine.
+Other research has related to Japanese survivors of the World War II atomic bombs in the Life Span Study cohort, as well as German uranium miners working for Wismut, a mining company in East Germany during the time of the Cold War.